19 Climatology of the atmosphere

 19.1.1 Entropy perspective

 In the climatological average, both the energy and the entropy of the atmosphere are constant.
 Radiation adds heat $q$ in the tropics over a climatological time interval, which is released again in the polar regions.
 Since the temperature at the poles is lower, the amount of entropy released is greater than that absorbed.
-The interaction with the Earth leads to an increase in entropy for the rest of the universe.
-In order for the entropy of the Earth itself not to decrease, entropy must be produced in the atmosphere and ocean.
+Thus the interaction with the Earth leads to an increase in entropy for the rest of the universe.
+In order for the entropy of the Earth itself not to decrease, entropy must nevertheless be produced in the atmosphere and ocean.
 This happens via irreversible processes, especially friction.

 19.1.2 The atmosphere as a heat engine